 All changes to the provisional indexes resulting from corporate events will be reflected in the ICF prior to their implementation.
 The changes will not be delivered through the Advance Corporate Events (ACE) File.
 In addition, in the cases of additions and deletions of foreign listed companies resulting from corporate events, MSCI will send a "confirmed" email announcement to clients at least two business days prior to events becoming effective in the indexes provided that all necessary public information concerning the event is available.

-The provisional indexes will not be reviewed at the time of the November 2015 Semi-Annual Index Review.
-Instead, the MSCI Global Investable Market Indexes will be reviewed using the revised methodology and the provisional indexes will converge with the corresponding MSCI Global Investable Market Indexes coinciding with the effective date of the November 2015 Semi-Annual Index Review.
+The provisional indexes were not reviewed at the time of the November 2015 Semi-Annual Index Review.
+Instead, the MSCI Global Investable Market Indexes were reviewed using the revised methodology and the provisional indexes converged with the corresponding MSCI